nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-criterion](https://github.com/bheisler/cargo-criterion) - Cargo extension for running Criterion.rs benchmarks.
 - [cargo-public-api](https://github.com/Enselic/cargo-public-api) - List and diff the public API of Rust library crates between releases and commits.
 - [cargo-doc2readme](https://github.com/msrd0/cargo-doc2readme) - Cargo subcommand to create a readme file containing the rustdoc comments from your code.
+- [cargo_metadata](https://github.com/oli-obk/cargo_metadata) - Structured access to the output of cargo metadata.
+Usually used from within a cargo-\* executable.

 ## Notes